Chart Color Schemes

 Ayr features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 64.4% of all households, consisting of 22.3% couples with children, 30.4% couples without children, and 10.4% single parent families.
-Non-family households comprise the remaining 35.6%, with lone person households at 32.8% and group households making up 2.9% of the total.
-The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.3 people.
+Family households constitute 64.4% of all households, including 22.3% couples with children, 30.4% couples without children, and 10.4% single parent families.
+Non-family households account for the remaining 35.6%, with lone person households at 32.8% and group households comprising 2.9%.
+The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.3.

 Frequently Asked Questions - Households